shanole/ScribbleBoard.Solution/README.md

 _There are currently no known bugs._

 ## Further Exploration
+This is an active program.
+The team wants to update this program, and experiment with new features, such as:
 * JWT authorization
 * Hosting
 * Tags, comments, more user profile features